 We're big fans of cranberry sauce in this house, so I dolloped some of the leftover sauce on top and even added a few frozen cranberries.
 So good!

 And check out that creamy, melty, goodness below.
 In a vegan ice cream that has just 6 grams of fat per serving and NO coconut milk, oil, or gums like you find in store-bought varieties, it's pretty amazing.

 If you try this Vegan Cranberry Oat Gelato I would love to hear from you.
 You can leave a comment and a star rating below to let everyone know how it turned out.
 And don't be shy on facebook or insta!
 Tag me with @myquietkitchen to show off your gorgeous vegan ice cream.

-You might also like these healthy sweet treats:
+You might also like these frozen sweet treats: